Negpkr/Data-Mates_School-Transport-Optimizer/README.md

 - **Technical Issues**: Check the troubleshooting section
 - **API Questions**: Use the interactive API documentation
 - **Data Questions**: Refer to the notebooks for analysis details
-- **User Support**: Contact support@trusttrack.com.au

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments